State of Slovenes, Croats and Serbs: Establishment

 On 21 and 22 October, members of the Pure Party of Rights who still advocated a trialist monarchy secured formal support for a trialist manifesto from Emperor Karl and Prime Minister Sándor Wekerle in Hungary, but the latter was deposed the next day.

 Numerous mass rallies were held in Zagreb in support the Yugoslav cause, especially on 22 October.

 On 28 October, Gyula Andrássy the Younger sent a peace note to the American government while the Ban of Croatia, Antun Mihalović, reported to the Emperor and was dismissed with the instruction "Do as you please".
 The Ministry of War had also decided to allow the local military commands to approach the people's councils in order to help maintain law and order.
 All this was taken as a sign that the Austro-Hungarian monarchy was disintegrating and that the State of Slovenes, Croats and Serbs was an attainable goal.

 The state was proclaimed officially on 29 October 1918.
 Its first president was a Slovene, Anton Korošec.
 The two vice presidents were a Serb, Svetozar Pribićević, and a Croat, Ante Pavelić.

 The new state aspired to include all those territories of the former Austria-Hungary that were inhabited by Slovenes, Croats and Serbs.
 Those representing the Serbs in Vojvodina, however – including those in Banat, Bačka and Baranja – objected and formed their own administration under the supreme authority of the Serbian National Board in Novi Sad.
 Vojvodina then joined the Kingdom of Serbia on 25 November 1918.
 One day earlier, on 24 November 1918, the region of Syrmia, which had become part of the State of Slovenes, Croats and Serbs, seceded and also joined the Kingdom of Serbia.

 Conflict with Italy

 In order to avoid handing them to the Entente Powers, Emperor Karl assigned the entire Austro-Hungarian Navy, the Austro-Hungarian merchant fleet and all Austro-Hungarian harbours, arsenals and shore fortifications to the National Council.
 The National Council sent diplomatic notes to the Entente governments notifying them that they had taken control of these assets and were not at war.
 The fleet, however, was soon attacked and dismembered by the Italian navy, the Regia Marina.

 Austria-Hungary reached an armistice with Italy through the Armistice of Villa Giusti signed on 4 November 1918.
 This agreement stipulated that Italy could occupy large parts of the territory that had been included in the State of Slovenes, Croats and Serbs.
-Italian troops then occupied Istria and much of Dalmatia and remained there until 1921, when the Treaty of Rapallo came into effect.
+Italian troops then occupied Istria and much of Dalmatia within the occupation of the eastern Adriatic and remained there until 1921, when the Treaty of Rapallo came into effect.